»Get Paid to Read Emails

 There are some old kitchen implements and equipment which includes a griddle which was ideal for making Scottish drop scones. a grooved rolling pin for oatcakes and a crood mill for the delicious soft crowdie cheese.

-The original iron yett with wooden draw bar can be seen in the Castle Fraser kitchen by the foot of the staircase.
+The original iron yett with wooden draw bar can be seen in the kitchen by the foot of the staircase.
 This is where the original entrance doorway would have been.

-The main staircase of Castle Fraser Aberdeenshire leads to the Great Hall.
+The main staircase leads to the Great Hall.
 It is five feet wide.
-There is also access to the ante room of the Michael Tower on the right.
+There is also access to the ante room on the right.
 The stairhead newel is enriched with a double band of light coloured cable ornament wrought granite from Leschangie Hill.

 The Great Hall

-The Great Hall of Castle Fraser Scotland measures 37 feet in length and is 21 feet in breadth.
+The Great Hall measures 37 feet in length and is 21 feet in breadth.
 The height of the Great Hall is 19 feet at the crown of the barrel vault.

 The fireplace sits at the East gable and measures 9 feet 7 inches wide and 4 feet 11inches deep.
 It is an original fireplace dating back to the 16th Century.
 There are